-Our suggested itinerary is just that – a suggestion.
-We’ll happily tailor your personalised holiday to suit your specific interests and budget but if you’d like to try “one we prepared earlier” then sample the below.
+Our suggested itinerary is just that – we’ll happily tailor your personalised holiday to suit your specific interests and budget but if you’d like to try “one we prepared earlier” then sample the below.
 NB This itinerary assumes a commencement and finish in Hobart but of course, can be modified to suit your arrangements:

 Morning arrival Hobart, collect car from airport, visit historic village of Richmond then continue to meet the Tassie Devil (and other native animals) at nearby Bonorong Wildlife Park at Brighton.
 Check in to your Innkeepers Discovery Inn in Hobart.
 (Upgrades to Premium Hotels or Premium Apartments available on request)

 Day tour Hobart and Huon Valley commences with an early drive to the peak of Mt Wellington – allow 45 minutes to reach top – and from here you’ll view all of southern Tasmania and the Huon Valley below will beckon your visit during the day.
 Mt Wellington rises over 1270 metres above the city of Hobart.
 Travel through the foothills to grove, home to Willie Smiths Cider outlet, continue to Geeveston and beyond to Tahune Airwalk.
 Return to Hobart via Huonville, detour through the Channel district to Kettering and Woodbridge, where you’ll find the wonderful lunch or afternoon tea stop at Peppermint Bay.
 Overnight Discovery Inns, Hobart.
 (Upgrades to Premium Hotels or Premium Apartments available on request)

 Breakfast on the waterfront?
 Grab the MONA ROMA Ferry and enjoy a leisurely 30 minute cruise upstream to MONA – the famed Museum of Old and New Art.
 Enjoy the onsite dining and beverage options at MONA including their own Moo Brew, Moorilla Wines and some fantastic local cuisine.
 Return to Hobart mid afternoon, time for a walk around the waterfront and select your preferred dining option for tonight.
 Overnight Discovery Inns, Hobart.
 (Upgrades to Premium Hotels or Premium Apartments available on request)